SAP/spartacus-docs/_pages/dev/features/asm.md

   }
 ```

 Now that Spartacus supports ASM, the correct way to determine the occ userId is to call AuthService.getOccUserId().
-If we fix the previous example, it becomes:
+When we update the previous example, we get:

 ```typescript